akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 Therefore, the grammar is suitable for LL(1) parsing.

-### Potential Ambiguity (Hypothetical)

-Although the restricted Portuguese grammar implemented in this project is unambiguous, it is important to acknowledge how ambiguity could arise if additional production rules were introduced without care.

-For instance, imagine if we had allowed noun phrases (NP) to expand recursively or had permitted more flexible adjective placement, like:

-NP → NP NP

-or allowed adjectives to appear either before or after the noun interchangeably without enforcing structure.

-In that case, a sentence like:

-> "eu come o pão grande"

-could have two different parse trees:

-- One interpretation where "o pão" is the noun phrase and "grande" is attached separately.
-- Another interpretation where "pão grande" is treated as a single unit within the noun phrase.

-Thus, without strict control over the production rules, the grammar could become ambiguous, allowing multiple parse trees for a single string.

-However, in the grammar implemented for this project, noun phrases (NP) are strictly restricted to either a determiner followed by a noun (possibly modified by adjectives in a fixed order), or a pronoun.
-This rigid structure ensures that only one syntactic tree is generated per valid sentence.

-### Elimination of Left Recursion

-The original grammar also did not contain left recursion.
-In all production rules, the first symbol derived is different from the non-terminal being defined, preventing left-recursive loops.

-Examples:

-- `S → NP VP` starts with a noun phrase (NP).
-- `NP → P` starts with a pronoun (P) or a determiner (DET).
-- `VP → V NP` starts with a verb (V).

-There is no case where a non-terminal directly calls itself as the first element, ensuring that the grammar is suitable for LL(1) parsing techniques without modifications.

-Therefore, the grammar remains non-ambiguous and left-recursion free, confirming its compatibility with efficient top-down parsing methods.

 ## Implementation
 The grammar was implemented using the natural language toolkit (nltk) library.
 If you don't have it installed, you can install it using the following command: